miekg/access/access.1.md

 `-rw-`

-: the first character is 'd' for directories and '-' for files.
-Like ls(1).
+: the first character is 'd' for directories and '-' for files, like ls(1).
 The next 3 are the effective permissions (from the mask) for this user (read, write, execute).

 `miek`